Zilliqa/ZRC/zrcs/zrc-6.md

 3. ZRC-1 includes `Transfer` and `TransferFrom` for the token transfer.
 The two transitions have the same type signature and the only difference is the access control.
 This has added unnecessary complexity.

-4. Using callbacks to get data can complicate the logic easily.
+4. Unlike immutable parameters, mutable fields are available for remote state read.
+Using callbacks to get data can complicate the logic easily.

-5. It's hard to respond to bugs and vulnerabilities gracefully without an emergency stop mechanism.
+5. Without an emergency stop mechanism, it's hard to respond to bugs and vulnerabilities gracefully.

-6. Without batch operations, multiple transactions are required and this can be very inefficient.
+6. Without batch operations, it can be very inefficient to transfer or mint multiple tokens with multiple transactions.

 7. The ZRC-1 and ZRC-2 contracts can share the same callback names.
 Contracts must have unique names for callback transitions.

 8. In ZRC-1 contract owner is immutable.
-As some contract owners want to transfer their contract ownership, developers had to implement the feature for ZRC-1.
+But some contract owners want to transfer their contract ownership.

 ## IV.
 Specification